nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 ![](/assets/2025-03-11-go-scheduler/runtime_trace_cooperative_preempt.png)

 You can clearly see that goroutines relinquish the logical processor after just tens of microseconds—unlike with non-cooperative preemption, where they might retain it for over 10 milliseconds.
-Notably, G9’s stack trace ends at the `fmt.Printf` call inside the loop body, demonstrating the stack guard check in function prologue.
+Notably, G9’s stack trace ends at the `fmt.Printf` inside the loop body, demonstrating the stack guard check in function prologue.
-This trace precisely illustrates cooperative preemption, where goroutines *voluntarily* yield the processor.
+This visualization precisely illustrates cooperative preemption, where goroutines *voluntarily* yield the processor.

 ## Handling System Calls

 System calls are services provided by the kernel that user-space applications access through an API.
-These services include fundamental operations, for example, reading files, establishing TCP connections, or allocating memory.
+These services include fundamental operations, for example, reading files, establishing connections, or allocating memory.
 In Go, you rarely need to interact with system calls directly, as the standard library offers higher-level abstractions that simplify these tasks.

 However, understanding how system calls work is crucial to gaining insight into the Go runtime and standard library internals.
-Go's runtime employs an M:N threading model, further optimized by the use of logical processors P, making its approach to handling system calls particularly interesting.
+Go's runtime employs an M:N threading model, further optimized by the use of logical processors `P`, making its approach to handling system calls particularly interesting.
 Let's explore how it all works.

+### System Call Classification

+In the Go runtime, there are two wrapper functions around kernel system calls: [`RawSyscall`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/syscall/syscall_linux.go#L54-L56) and [`Syscall`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/syscall/syscall_linux.go#L72-L89).
+The Go code we write uses these functions to invoke system calls.
+Each function accepts a system call number, its arguments, and returns values along with an error code.

+[`Syscall`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/syscall/syscall_linux.go#L72-L89) is typically used for operations with unpredictable durations, such as reading from a file or writing an HTTP response.
+Since the duration of these operations is non-deterministic, the scheduler needs to account for them to ensure efficient use of resources.
+This function contains logic to coordinate goroutines `G`, kernel threads `M`, and logical processors `P`, allowing the Go scheduler to maintain performance and responsiveness during blocking system calls.

+Nevertheless, not all system calls are unpredictable.
+For example, retrieving the process ID or getting the current time is usually quick and consistent.
+For these types of operations, `RawSyscall` is used.
+Since no scheduling is involved, the association between `G`, `M` , and `P` remains unchanged when raw system calls are made.
+Internally, [`Syscall`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/syscall/syscall_linux.go#L72-L89) delegates to `RawSyscall` to perform the actual system call, but wraps it with additional scheduling logic.

+### Scheduling in Syscall

-// Mention that when executing syscall, the P can be seized by the sysmon and transition to _Pidle. that's why exitsyscall must check for _Pidle state.
+// Mention that when executing syscall, the `P` can be seized by the sysmon and transition to _Pidle. that's why exitsyscall must check for _Pidle state.

 // Mention thread cannot both be in syscall and running Go code at the same time. https://www.sobyte.net/post/2022-07/go-gmp/#2-new-logic-for-p